dbs-leipzig/gradoop/README.md

 The EPGM provides operators for both single logical graphs as well as collections of logical graphs; operators may also return single graphs or graph collections.
-An overview of the implemented operators can be found [here](https://github.com/dbs-leipzig/gradoop/wiki/List-of-Operators).
+An overview and detailed descriptions of the implemented operators can be found in the [Gradoop Wiki](https://github.com/dbs-leipzig/gradoop/wiki/List-of-Operators).

 ## Setup